felipevolpone/ray/README.md

 ### Hooks
-Hooks are really usefull to add validations in different moments of your application.
+Hooks are really useful to add validations in different moments of your application.
 Hook is a class that connect with your model and will be executed **before save the model, after the model be saved or before the model be deleted**.
 ```python
 from onhands.hooks import Hook